 If you walk to the left of the cliff view you will find more breathtaking views.
 Be careful here…it’s a bit precarious!

 The other part of the island you need to visit is the southeast.
 South of the capital, Zante town, there are many beaches to choose from.
 I recommend taking one of the boat tours from the port of Laganas.
 They usually take you turtle spotting as well as some swimming and snorkeling.
 The Loggerhead Turtle breeds in Zakynthos this time of year.
 There are parts of Laganas beach where the turtles nest and lay eggs.
-Of course these areas are protected and tourists should take care not to disturb them.
+Of course, these areas are protected and tourists should take care not to disturb them.

 These turtle tours are controversial.
 There are too many boats and swimmers disturbing the turtle in my opinion.
-You have to be careful which tour you do.
+You have to be careful about which tour you do.
 I was happy to see that the guide on my boat was very respectful of the turtle.
 She advised us to stay quiet and once we spent some time watching the turtle emerge for air, we left it alone.
 Other boats, sadly, were not so respectful.

 The water color is just unbelievable.
 You can’t wait to jump in!
 Swimming through the caves, you emerge into lagoons that are the bluest blue ever!

 This beautiful rocky beach is really special.
 There is a source of natural clay bubbling up from the ground and beachgoers can slather the mud on their bodies for a free spa-like body mask!
-Go to southern part of beach away from umbrellas.
+Go to the southern part of the beach away from umbrellas.
 The place where there are big rocks in the water.

 If you are wondering how best to see all these things, I can give a suggestion but there are many options of course to enjoy this island.

-Day 1 Explore Zante town in the morning and see the venetian castle.
+Day 1 Explore Zante town in the morning and see the Venetian castle.
 Spend the afternoon at one of the beaches in the south such as Porto Zorro.